Module layout

 If a widget or property supports inline it can detect it is in an inline context by WidgetMeasure::inline where the preferred segments of the widget can be set for the parent inline panel to analyze, if inline is set during measure it will also be inline during layout and LAYOUT will have inline constraints.
 During layout the WidgetLayout::inline value can be set to the final inline info.

-After inline layout the are positioned so that the last line of the previous sibling connects with the first line of the next, all of the widget visual properties must support this however, the WIDGET.bounds().inline() is available during render with cached negative space clips that can quickly be used.
+After inline layout the children are positioned so that the last line of the previous sibling connects with the first line of the next, all of the widget visual properties must support this however, the WIDGET.bounds().inline() is available during render with cached negative space clips that can quickly be used.
 If a visual property is not aware of inline it can potentially render over the previous sibling, inline should be disabled for the widget if the property cannot support inline.

 §Full API